The Internet Is Obsessed with Butter Making—Here’s How to Make Your Own

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 In the introduction to her cookbook, The Homemade Pantry, Alana Chernila confesses that, before she learned how, she always wished she was the kind of person who made homemade butter.
 It seemed like such a daunting task.

 That sentiment really touched me because I, too, love making pantry staples from scratch.
 Like Alana, I’m always looking for ways to stretch my grocery budget.
 I was intrigued by her simple, two-ingredient recipe for how to make butter, so I had to give it a try—and I’m not the only one.
-Plenty of TikTok creators like @emilymantraxoxo have been making homemade butter, too.
+Plenty of TikTok creators like @thecornerplot have been making homemade butter, too.

 There are a few other methods when it comes to making butter: to get the fat molecules to separate from the liquid, you’ll need to agitate the cream using a stand mixer, a high-powered blender, or a Mason jar.
 A blender is hard to clean, and you have to shake a Mason jar by hand for 5 to 10 minutes, so I was stoked that The Homemade Pantry‘s recipe uses a stand mixer.
 It’s easy to clean and even easier to use!

 Recipe for Homemade Butter

 This recipe makes about 1/2 pound of butter.
 That’s 16 tablespoons or two traditional sticks.

 - 1/2 teaspoon kosher salt